Sex in the Cinema

 Looking at you, Hammer Studios.
 Without Countess Dracula, Ingrid Pitt’s greatest contribution to the cinema might have been her brief turn as a tavern maid whose disguise so impressed Richard Burton in Where Eagles Dare.
 And it’s a chicken and egg argument as to which came first, the new cinematic freedom or the plague of lesbian vampires; without Lust for a Vampire we would have seen rather less of the luscious Yutte Stensgaard, and without The Vampire Lovers we might not have got to know Madeline Smith quite so well (although Up Pompeii made up for that the following year).

 (I was never a complete creep, mind.
 I did not, for instance, patronise the endless sequences of sex comedies for their own sake, like the Confessions series, or the Adventures franchise, or the oeuvre of Mary Millington.
 No, I was more hypocritical than that: I only sought out films where there was not only a plot and a budget, but a good chance one of the actresses I fancied might briefly strip off as a natural part of her day, like Stephanie Beacham did in The Nightcomers (1971).
 There was also a short-lived but vivid spate of films set in the stone age starring such legendary beauties as Victoria Vetri, Imogen Hassall and Carol Hawkins (When Dinosaurs Ruled the Earth, 1970), and Julie Ege (Creatures the World Forgot, 1971).
 I was hedging my bets, of course, because the women were already running round in fur bikinis anyway, like Raquel Welch in One Million Years B.C.
 (1966), but what can I say, I was fifteen and randy.
-And the scenery of the Canary Island always looked as hot and romantic as the women themselves.)
+And the scenery of the Canary Islands, or was it the Seychelles, always looked as hot and romantic as the women themselves.)

 I don’t know if the censors asked too many questions at the time, so stunned were they by the soaring aestheticism of the flick and the intellectual rigour of its theme, whatever that was supposed to be.
 But the so-called art film has always been adept at bending rules to suit its own murky purposes.
 Sue Lyon was only fourteen when she was cast as Lolita in Kubrick’s 1962 adaptation of Nabokov’s notorious novel, and though she did not, of course, appear nude at any point, that’s still her nubile young body sunbathing in a two-piece swimsuit in the shot where Kubrick only lingers on her for as long as it takes to give all the male gazes in the audience the chance to see exactly what it is about her that James Mason’s Humbert Humbert is going to find so fatally attractive.